civictheme/docs/development/drupal-theme/systems/mapping.md

 ## Implementation Example

 The following example demonstrates how to map a Drupal field to display as a CivicTheme tag component.
-This covers the fundamentals of gathering data from an entity in a preprocess function, passing it through the `*html.twig` template, and setting it on the `civictheme:tag` component.
+This covers the fundamentals of gathering data from an entity in a preprocess function, passing it through the `*.html.twig` template, and setting it on the `civictheme:tag` component.

 ### Step 1: Theme File